xu-yuan1/openvino-docs/pages/openvino_docs_OV_UG_supported_plugins_GPU_RemoteTensor_API.rst

 Limitations
 -----------

 * Some primitives in the GPU plugin may block the host thread on waiting for the previous primitives before adding its kernels to the command queue.
-In such cases the ``:ref:`ov::InferRequest::start_async() <doxid-classov_1_1_infer_request_1a5a05ae4352f804c865e11f5d68b983d5>``` call takes much more time to return control to the calling thread as internally it waits for a partial or full network completion.
+In such cases, the ``:ref:`ov::InferRequest::start_async() <doxid-classov_1_1_infer_request_1a5a05ae4352f804c865e11f5d68b983d5>``` call takes much more time to return control to the calling thread as internally it waits for a partial or full network completion.
 Examples of operations: Loop, TensorIterator, DetectionOutput, NonMaxSuppression

-* Synchronization of pre/post processing jobs and inference pipeline inside a shared queue is user's responsibility
+* Synchronization of pre/post processing jobs and inference pipeline inside a shared queue is user's responsibility.

-* Throughput mode is not available when queue sharing is used, i.e. only a single stream can be used for each compiled model.
+* Throughput mode is not available when queue sharing is used, i.e., only a single stream can be used for each compiled model.

-Low-Level Methods for RemoteContext and RemoteTensor creation
+Low-Level Methods for RemoteContext and RemoteTensor Creation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The high-level wrappers mentioned above bring a direct dependency on native APIs to the user program.
 If you want to avoid the dependency, you still can directly use the ``:ref:`ov::Core::create_context() <doxid-classov_1_1_core_1ab9a3eef07c3471037070242f8da2fb01>```, ``:ref:`ov::RemoteContext::create_tensor() <doxid-classov_1_1_remote_context_1ac1735cf031cfde65e2ced782b21cc256>```, and ``:ref:`ov::RemoteContext::get_params() <doxid-classov_1_1_remote_context_1a45f1cad216e6d44b811b89b78fe4e638>``` methods.
 On this level, native handles are re-interpreted as void pointers and all arguments are passed using ``:ref:`ov::AnyMap <doxid-namespaceov_1a51d339c5ba0d88c4a1397c791430af88>``` containers that are filled with ``std::string, :ref:`ov::Any <doxid-classov_1_1_any>``` pairs.
 Two types of map entries are possible: descriptor and container.
-The first map entry is a descriptor, which sets the expected structure and possible parameter values of the map.
+Descriptor sets the expected structure and possible parameter values of the map.

-Refer to ``openvino/runtime/intel_gpu/remote_properties.hpp`` header file for possible low-level properties and their description.
+For possible low-level properties and their description, refer to the ``openvino/runtime/intel_gpu/remote_properties.hpp`` header file .

 Examples
 ~~~~~~~~

-Refer to the sections below to see pseudo-code of usage examples.
+To see pseudo-code of usage examples, refer to the sections below.

 .. note:: For low-level parameter usage examples, see the source code of user-side wrappers from the include files mentioned above.